illinois-ceesd/mirgecom/doc/running/profiling.rst

 Mirgecom supports logging of simulation and profiling quantities with the help of :mod:`logpyle`.
 Logpyle requires classes to describe how quantities for logging are calculated.
-For mirgecom, these classes are described below.
+For |Mirgecom|, these classes are described below.

 .. automodule:: mirgecom.logging_quantities